Estimated reading time: 6 minutes

 This is something that most observant owners do notice, but it is important to realise that changes in how much your pet is drinking can be an early indicator of a problem.
-Although it is often associated with noticing them wee more this isn’t always the case.
-This is another sign that can be due to a number of different diseases, many of which can be easily diagnosed with a blood and urine test.
+Although it is often associated with noticing them pee more, this isn’t always the case.
+This is another sign that can be due to a number of different diseases in older dogs, many of which can be easily diagnosed with a blood and urine test.

 Picky with food or eating less

 This is definitely not a normal old age change.
 Older pets should love their food and treats just as much as the rest of us do!
-Not eating well could be because they are feeling nauseous (even though they may not actually be being sick) or they may have a painful mouth.
-Again there are many conditions that can cause a picky eater but dental disease is often the cause and can often be overlooked by owners (unless obvious with very smell breath!!)
+Not eating well could be because they are feeling nauseous (even though they may not actually be sick), or they may have a painful mouth.
+Again, there are many conditions that can cause a picky eater, but dental disease is often the cause and can often be overlooked by owners (unless obvious with very smelly breath!!)

-- Dental disease – This is such an important condition to remember in our older pets as dental problems are very common.
-Unfortunately (and especially if their mouth is sore) many pets do not let their owners have a proper look at their teeth, and even if they do signs of a problem can be as subtle as the tooth being slightly discoloured.
-Dental disease in our older friends can cause chronic (long term) pain, which often goes unnoticed.
-Imagine having a tooth ache all day every day and not being able to tell anyone about it!
+- Dental diseasisch an important condition to remember in our older pets, as dental problems are very common.
+Unfortunately (and especially if their mouth is sore), many pets do not let their owners have a proper look at their teeth, and even if they do, signs of a problem can be as subtle as the tooth being slightly discoloured.
+Dental disease in our senior dogs can cause chronic (long-term) pain, which often goes unnoticed.
+Imagine having a toothache every day and not being able to tell anyone about it.

 Lumps or bumps

-Checking for lumps and bumps is the best excuse to do what we all love and that’s give our pets a good cuddle!
+Checking for lumps and bumps is the best excuse to do what we all love: give our pets a good /cuddle!
 Many older pets love being groomed, and this is also an ideal time to check them.
 It is very common for older animals to develop different lumps on their body, many of which (once tested) we realise are benign (not cancerous) and need no further treatment.
-However, some lumps can be nasty, and the earlier they are looked at and diagnosed the better the prognosis is to treat or possibly cure your beloved pet.
+However, some lumps can be nasty, and the earlier they are looked at and diagnosed, the better the prognosis is to treat or possibly cure your beloved pet.

-Whether you have given an older dog with their furever home, or had your best friend from only a few weeks old, watching out for these few, subtle changes may help them have many more long and happy days with you.
+Whether you have given an older dog its forever home or had your best friend from only a few weeks old, watching out for these few subtle changes may help them have many more long and happy days with you.